-- In opsi classic, wInst reads the PC specific data directly from the PC configuration file the so called PC profile file or "ini file" since it has ini file format.
-If an explicit file name is missing the "classic" default P:\PCPatch\%PCNAME%.ini is used where %PCNAME% is an appropriately set environment variable. - In particular, the PC configuration file informs which applications shall be installed.
-The pathes of the winst scripts that control the installations are read from the file pathnams.ini that has as default location p:\pcpatch steht.
+In opsi classic, wInst reads the PC specific data directly from the PC configuration file the so called PC profile file or "ini file" since it has ini file format.
+If an explicit file name is missing the "classic" default P:\PCPatch\%PCNAME%.ini is used where %PCNAME% is an appropriately set environment variable.

-• The not interactive mode is implied.
+- In particular, the PC configuration file informs which applications shall be installed.
+The paths of the wInst scripts that control the installations are read from the file pathnams.ini that has as default location p:\pcpatch. - The not interactive mode is implied.